d9ha-cell/Recipes_Ratings_Analysis/README.md

 | totalCalories | Number of Calories for particular recipe (Isolated from the Nutriton column) |

+## Univariate Analysis:
+For the Univariate Analysis the graph was made to observe the amount of recipes that got a particular average rating.
+Interestingly an enormous amount of the recipes within this dataset have very high ratings with an enormous amount of them having ratings of five.

 <iframe src="avg_rating_distribution.html" width="800" height="600" frameborder="0"></iframe>

+## Bivariate Analysis:
+For the Bivariate Analysis, This particular plot is a Scatter Plot detailing the Average Rating of recipes in relation to their calorie count.
+Interestingly, the higher rated recipes are clustered around places with lower calorie counts, which is opposite to what many would expect.

 <iframe src="calories_vs_rating.html" width="800" height="600" frameborder="0"></iframe>